Spatio-temporal model via Locally Adaptive Regression Splines: Outline of the proof of Theorems and

 \section{Outline of the proof of Theorems \ref{Cest-d>1} and \ref{Pest-d>1}}

-In the course of proving both theorems, addressing the temporal-spatial dependence poses a significant challenge.
-We employ the strategy delineated in Section \ref{OutlineT1-2} to confront this intricacy.
+In the course of proving both theorems, addressing the spatio-temporal dependence poses a significant challenge.
+We employ the strategy delineated in Section \ref{OutlineT1-2} to confront this complexity.

-We shall now expound upon the foundational concepts that support the proofs of both Theorems.
-Our exposition commences with a discussion on embedding a grid graph into a $K$-NN graph, conceived under Assumptions \ref{assume:tv functions}.
+We shall now explain the basic ideas behind the proofs of both Theorems.
+We start with a discussion on embedding a grid graph into a $K$-NN graph, under Assumptions \ref{assume:tv functions}.
 This construction will then be utilized in the subsequent sections to derive an upper bound for the MSE of the $K$-NN-FL estimator.

 In the flow-based proof of Theorem 4 presented by \cite{JMLR:v15:vonluxburg14a}, concerning commute distance on $K$-NN-graphs, a concept of embedding was introduced.
-Within this context, the authors elucidated the idea of a ``valid grid" as described in Definition 17.
-Given a predetermined set of design points, a grid graph $G$ is considered valid if it meets the following criteria: \begin{itemize} \item The grid width must be sufficiently expansive such that every cell within the grid encompasses at least one design point. \item Conversely, the grid width should not be overly extensive.
-It is imperative that points situated within the same grid cell, or those in adjacent cells, maintain connectivity within the $K$-NN graph. \end{itemize} The notion of a valid grid was introduced for fixed design points, but through a minor modification, \cite{madrid2020adaptive} managed to architect a grid graph that with high probability satisfies the conditions of a valid grid from \cite{JMLR:v15:vonluxburg14a}, under independence assumptions.
-We further this construction by encompassing the temporal-spatial dependence premise as articulated in Assumption \ref{assume:tv functions}.
+Within this context, the authors explained the idea of a ``valid grid" as described in Definition 17.
+Given a predetermined set of design points, a grid graph $G$ is considered valid if it meets the following criteria: \begin{itemize} \item The grid width must be sufficiently large such that every cell within the grid contains at least one design point. \item Conversely, the grid width should not be too large.
+Points situated within the same grid cell, or those in adjacent cells, maintain connectivity within the $K$-NN graph. \end{itemize} The concept of a valid grid was originally formulated for fixed design points.
+However, through a minor modification, \cite{madrid2020adaptive} constructed a grid graph for random design points.
+This graph, with a high probability, meets the criteria for a valid grid as defined by \cite{JMLR:v15:vonluxburg14a}, assuming that the design points are independent.
+We expand on this construction by including the spatio-temporal dependence assumption as detailed in Assumption \ref{assume:tv functions}.
 Comprehensive details on this adaptation are provided in Appendix \ref{Lat-section}.
 We shall now delineate the methodological framework behind the grid embedding.
 This embedding, when applied to any particular signal, ensures a lower bound on the total variation along the $K$-NN graph.